 DATA ABOUT THE CRIMINAL JUSTICE SYSTEM

 This collection of statistics about offenders in the criminal justice system complements collections about victims, defendants appearing in the criminal courts and people under the supervision of corrective services agencies.
-The Recorded Crime - Offenders collection assists in providing a more complete view of offenders as they move through the first two stages of the criminal justice system.
+The Recorded Crime - Offenders collection assists in providing a more complete view of victims and offenders as they move through the four main stages of the criminal justice system.
 Information about juveniles under justice supervision is available from the Australian Institute of Health and Welfare.

 Data from the national ABS collections are published in the following sources:

 - Recorded Crime - Victims, Australia (cat. no. 4510.0)